Horlar-1st/Horlar-1st/README.md

 ## ⭐ ZeedsReviews

 **ZeedsReviews** is a modern web platform for book editing and review services.
-I designed and built the project end-to-end — from **brand identity and logo** to a **responsive, user-friendly website**.
+I designed and built this project through Loveable AI from end-to-end — from **brand identity and logo** to a **responsive, user-friendly website**.

 **Key highlights:**
 - 📚 Book & novel reviews, critiques, and summaries